A deep learning approach for focal-plane wavefront sensing using vortex phase diversity: Deep learning approach

 \subsection{Model training}

-For a given training, a data set composed of $10^{5}$ PSFs (or PSF pairs for the cases with two input channels) is randomly split into training (90\%) and validation (10\%) sets.
-Each sample also contains the true NCPA phase maps as labels, while the AO phase screens are not given.
-Batches composed of 64 data samples are then consecutively fed to the neural network.
-We define the loss function as the root-mean-square error of the phase residuals.
-Weight updates based on the loss are handled by the Adam optimizer \citep{Kingma:17}.
+For a given training, a dataset composed of $10^{5}$ PSFs (or PSF pairs for the cases with two input channels) was randomly split into training (90\%) and validation (10\%) sets.
+Each sample also contains the true NCPA phase maps as labels, while the AO phase screens are never given.
+Batches composed of 64 data samples were then consecutively fed to the neural network.
+We define the loss function as the root-mean-square error (RMSE) of the phase residuals.
+Weight updates based on the loss were handled by the Adam optimizer \citep{Kingma:17}.
 To improve the performance, we set a penalty on the loss (``weight decay'') of $10^{-7}$ for the low aberration regime and $10^{-6}$ for the higher aberration regime.
-We also set an initial learning rate of $10^{-3}$ that is decreased by a factor of two as soon as the validation loss reaches a plateau over 15 epochs.
+We also set an initial learning rate of $10^{-3}$ which was decreased by a factor of two as soon as the validation loss reached a plateau over 15 epochs.
 This results in sudden loss drops, allowing the performance to be greatly improved.
-Pretrained models on ImageNet are used to initialize the weights.
-The training of the model is stopped if no improvement of the validation loss is observed over 25 epochs.
+Pre-trained models on ImageNet were used to initialize the weights.
+The training of the model was stopped if no improvement of the validation loss was observed over 25 epochs.
 This results in training procedures lasting between 50 and 250 epochs.